 3.4.5 Chefs, cooks and food preparation assistants

 The ISCO-88 Unit Group 5122: Cooks included a wide range of occupations involved in the preparation of meals including chefs, cooks, short order cooks and fast food preparers.
-Kitchen helpers were classified in ISCO-88 Unit Groups 9131: Domestic Helpers and Cleaners, and 9132: Helpers and Cleaners in Offices, Hotels and Other Establishments.
+Kitchen helpers were classified in ISCO-88 Unit Groups 9131: Domestic Helpers and Cleaners and 9132: Helpers and Cleaners in Offices, Hotels and Other Establishments.
 ISCO-08 provides two minor groups and additional detail at the unit group level for these occupations, as outlined below.
 Chefs are identified as a separate unit group in Major Group 3: Technicians and Associate Professionals, reflecting the higher skill level requirements.
 The definitional notes provide guidance on the boundaries between the relevant groups

 343 Artistic, Cultural and Culinary Associate Professionals